yuyichao/explore/julia/new_gc/card_table.md

     The write barrier should be able to easily find the address of the card table given the array and the address written to.

     The card table can be global or per-array.
     For global table, the table can be statically allocated and initialized at link time.
-    For per-array table, since we support array resizing and user supplied buffers, the address can't be stored at a know offset relative to the buffer or the array and has to be stored as a pointer in the array object.
+    For per-array table, the card table need to be stored as a pointer in the array since we support user supply buffers and shared buffers.

-    We choose to use a **global card table** in order to make the write barrier check cheaper.

 * Bits vs bytes